danphillips-cloud/exp-net-fundamentals-2025-Q2/journal/week 2/Journal.md

-## Title Goes Here
+## Week 2 issues and pivot

 This week was challenging for sure.
-Due to hardware limitations and time restrictions, I had to think of how to complete the work.
-I decided to take inspiriatoin from week 1 and have a look at my own Mediaserver stack setup and apply some knowledge learned in the class.
+Due to hardware limitations and time restrictions, I had to think of how to complete some of the work.
+I decided to take inspiration from week 1 and have a look at my own Mediaserver stack setup and apply some knowledge learned in the class.

 ## CML